dhirajsriram/Pokedex-React-V2/README.md

 ## Credits

-A huge shout out to [Pokeapi](https://pokeapi.co/api/v2/) without which the project would'nt be possible.
+A huge shout out to [Pokeapi](https://pokeapi.co/api/v2/) without which the project wouldn’t be possible.